Résumé: Blind résumé

-A blind résumé is a modern and equitable style used by some employers to focus on an applicant's qualifications and experience by removing any personal identifying information that could potentially result in bias.
-By excluding or minimizing details such as the candidate's name, age, gender, address, or educational background, blind résumés aim to ensure that recruiters assess candidates based solely on relevant information like their academic qualification, abilities, experience, and skills, rather than on discriminatory factors such as ethnicity, gender, or academic pedigree, which do not provide meaningful insights into the candidate's qualifications.
-This method is designed to promote fairness, equality, and diversity in recruitment by reducing the impact of biases that often influence hiring decisions, particularly for racialized and diverse job applicants.
+A blind résumé is a modern and equitable style used by some employers in the United States to focus on an applicant's qualifications and experience by removing any personal identifying information that could potentially result in bias.
+By excluding or minimizing details such as the candidate's appearance, name, age, gender, address, or educational background, blind résumés aim to ensure that recruiters assess candidates based solely on relevant information like their academic qualification, abilities, experience, and skills, rather than on discriminatory factors such as ethnicity, gender, or academic pedigree, which do not provide meaningful insights into the candidate's qualifications.

+This method is designed to promote fairness, equality, and diversity in recruitment by reducing the impact of biases that often influence hiring decisions, particularly for the racialized and diverse job applicants.
 Studies have shown that candidates with certain demographic characteristics, such as names associated with a particular race or gender, are often unfairly disadvantaged in the hiring process.
-While the challenge of deeply ingrained systemic bias cannot be fully addressed by blind résumés alone, and not all recruiters may be familiar with this approach, it is considered a best practice among some organizations and applicants.
-This de-biasing approach is promoted in environments where broader systemic changes to address biases in hiring practices, interviews, and promotions within organizations are still evolving.
+While the challenge of deeply ingrained systemic bias within the United States cannot be fully addressed by blind résumés, and not all recruiters may be familiar with this approach, it is considered a best practice among some organizations and applicants.
+This de-biasing approach is promoted in environments where broader systemic changes occur and is used to help address biases in hiring practices, interviews, and promotions within organizations that are still evolving.

 Infographic and video résumés

-As the Internet becomes largely driven by multimedia, job-seekers have sought to take advantage of the trend by moving their résumés away from the traditional to website résumés or e-résumés.
-Video and infographic résumés have gained popularity in the creative and media industries.
-This trend has attracted criticism from human resources management professionals, who warn that this may be a passing fad and that multimedia-based résumés may be overlooked by recruiters whose workflow is designed only to accommodate a traditional résumé format.
+As the internet becomes increasingly driven by multimedia, job seekers have sought to take advantage of the trend by moving their résumés away from the traditional format and towards website résumés or e-résumés.Video and infographic résumés have gained popularity in the creative and media industries.
+This trend has attracted criticism from human resource professionals, who warn that these formats may be a passing fad and that multimedia-based résumés may be overlooked by recruiters whose workflow is designed only to accommodate a traditional résumé format.